chloneda/vim-cheatsheet/resources/README_EN.md

 N|                  # Move to N columns of the current row
 <Enter>             # Move to the first non-blank character in the next line
 N<Enter>            # Move the cursor down N lines
-w                   # Skip to the beginning of the next word (word: words separated by punctuation or spaces)
+w                   # Move to the beginning of the next word separated by punctuation or space (w: word)
-W                   # Skip to the beginning of the next word (Word: words separated by spaces)
+W                   # Move to the beginning of the next space-separated word (W: Word)
-e                   # Jump to the end of the next word (word: words separated by punctuation or spaces)
+e                   # Move to the end of the next word separated by punctuation or space (e: end)
-E                   # Jump to the end of the next word (Word: words separated by spaces)
-b                   # Jump to the beginning of the previous word (word: words separated by punctuation or spaces)
-B                   # Jump to the beginning of the previous word (Word: words separated by spaces）
-ge                  # Jump to the end of the previous word
-)                   # Move forward one sentence (separated by periods)
+E                   # Move to the end of the next space separated word (E: End) b                   # Move to the beginning of the previous word separated by punctuation or space (b: backward) B                   # Move to the beginning of the previous space-separated word (B: Backward) ge                  # Move backward to the end of the word gE                  # Move backward to the end of a word separated by a whitespace )                   # Move forward one sentence (separated by periods)
 (                   # Move backward one sentence (period separated）
 }                   # Move forward one paragraph (separated by blank lines)